 Princeton became the first Ivy League school to incorporate recent alumni into its Board of Trustees.
 Today, many schools have instituted similar programs.

 Five seats on the Board of Overseers are up for election each year.
 All Harvard alumni are eligible to vote, except for Corporation members and University employees.
-In addition to the candidate slate presented by the Harvard Alumni Association, any Harvard degree-holder can run by gathering petition signatures from 2,936 alumni by February 1.
-The election itself takes place from April 1 to mid-May, and results are announced at Commencement.
+In addition to the candidate slate presented by the Harvard Alumni Association, any Harvard degree-holder can run by gathering petition signatures, which is what our candidates did.
+The election normally happens in the spring, but because of COVID-19, the 2020 election is July 1st -August 18th.

 Agree that the Board needs to be more representative?